When you buy a product through a link on our site, we may earn a commission. Learn More.

 Precautions When Using Rocket Grills & Stoves

 Like with wood-burning stoves, you still need to follow some safety precautions.
 You shouldn’t use camping stoves in an enclosed area, such as a tent–for that you need to use a tent stove and a tent that is specially made to use one—though some rocket mass heater tent stoves are available for maximum heating efficiency.
 Always follow the local regulations when using the stove.
 Many counties banned the use of all types of wood-burning stoves, including campfires during certain seasons.
+If one of your favorite campsites does this, invest in a solar camp stove to cook without fuel when it’s needed.

 It’s important to place the stove on rocks, concrete or a stable ground surface.
 This will make sure there is a balance while the stove is in use.
 Use the recommend pans and pots with the correct size for the stove.
 Don’t touch the stove while in operation.
 Even though the outer surface may be coated, it can still get reasonably hot.
 You want to use heat-resistant gloves when operating.
 Dispose of the residue and ashes responsibly and safely.
 Any smoldering wood increases the risk of fires.